-- Transmission/Generation dispatchers notify management of the alert. - Generation dispatchers update their unit parameters, including the Start-up and Notification, Min Run Time, Max Run Time, Eco Min, Eco Max, etc. in Markets Gateway. - Generation dispatchers with dual fuel determine whether alternate fuel will be made available to PJM for dispatch.
-If made available, any known alternate fuel restrictions will be communicated via Markets Gateway in the "operating restrictions" field.
-If available but only in an emergency, this will also be communicated via Markets Gateway in the "operating restrictions" field. - Generation dispatchers advise all generating stations and key personnel. - Transmission/Generation dispatchers review plans to determine if any maintenance or testing, scheduled or being performed, on any monitoring, control, transmission, or generating equipment can be deferred or cancelled. - Generation dispatchers report to PJM dispatcher all fuel / environmental limited facilities as they occur and update PJM dispatcher as appropriate and update the unit Max Run field in Markets Gateway. - Generation dispatchers contact PJM Dispatch to inform them of gas-fired CTs placed in Maximum Emergency generation due to daily gas limitations of less than 8 hours (i.e. 5 hours of gas per day). - Generation dispatchers will update the "early return time" for any Planned generator outages as indicated in PJM Manual for Pre-Scheduling Operations (M-10), Section 2.2.
+- Transmission/Generation dispatchers notify management of the alert. - Generation dispatchers update their unit parameters, including the Start-up and Notification, Min Run Time, Max Run Time, Eco Min, Eco Max, etc. in Markets Gateway. - Generation dispatchers report to PJM Dispatch any and all resource limited facilities as they occur via Markets Gateway, as described in Section 6.4, and update PJM Dispatch as appropriate. - Generation dispatchers with dual fuel determine whether alternate fuel will be made available to PJM for dispatch.
+If made available, any known alternate fuel resource limitations will be communicated via Markets Gateway as described in Section 6.4. - Generation dispatchers advise all generating stations and key personnel.

+- Transmission/Generation dispatchers review plans to determine if any maintenance or testing, scheduled or being performed, on any monitoring, control, transmission, or generating equipment can be deferred or cancelled. - Generation dispatchers report to PJM dispatcher all resource limited facilities as they occur and update PJM dispatcher as appropriate and update the unit Max Run field in Markets Gateway if less than 24 hours of runtime remaining. - Generation dispatchers will update the "early return time" for any Planned generator outages as indicated in PJM Manual for Pre-Scheduling Operations (M-10), Section 2.2.